pivotal/docs-tap/supply-chain/platform-engineering/explanation/workloads.hbs.md

-# Workloads explained
+# Overview of Workloads

 {{> 'partials/supply-chain/beta-banner' }}

 ![core-concepts-workloads.jpg](./images/core-concepts-workloads.jpg)

 A Workload CRD is defined by a [SupplyChain Resource](./supply-chains.hbs.md).
-See the [API Reference for more details](../../reference/api/workload.hbs.md).
+For more information,  See the [API Reference for more details](../../reference/api/workload.hbs.md).